TykTechnologies/tyk-docs-hugo/tyk-docs/content/mdcb-components.md

 - Tyk’s management platform used to control the creation of API configurations, policies and keys in a persistent manner.
 It provides analytic information on the traffic the Gateways have processed which includes aggregated API usage and detailed information per transaction.

 ### Tyk Multi Data Centre Bridge (MDCB)
-- The backbone of the distributed Tyk deployment, connecting the different Worker Clusters back to the Control Plane.
+- The backbone of the distributed Tyk deployment, connecting the distributed Data Plane deployments back to the Control Plane.

 ### Tyk Pump
 - Tyk’s open source analytics purger that can be used to export transaction logs from the Tyk deployment to the visualisation tool or other data store of your choice